 The AM relies on two types of data: predictors, that are atmospheric variables describing the state of the atmosphere at a synoptic scale, and the predictand, which is the local weather time series one wants to forecast.

 Predictors are generally reanalysis datasets (as archive) and outputs of a global numerical weather prediction models for the target situation in operational forecasting.
-Reanalysis datasets, such as the NCEP/NCAR reanalysis I [?, 6-hourly, 17 pressure levels at a resolution of 2.5, see]]Kalnay1996, the NCEP/DOE reanalysis II [Kanamitsu et~al.(2002)Kanamitsu, Ebisuzaki, Woollen, Yang, Hnilo, Fiorino, and Potter], ERA-40 [Uppala et~al.(2005)Uppala, Kallberg, Simmons, Andrae, Da Costa Bechtold, Fiorino, Gibson, Haseler, Hernandez, Kelly, Li, Onogi, Saarinen, Sokka, Allan, Andersson, Arpe, Balmaseda, Beljaars, Van De Berg, Bidlot, Bormann, Caires, Chevallier, Dethof, Dragosavac, Fisher, Fuentes, Hagemann, H_m, Hoskins, Isaksen, Janssen, Jenne, Mcnally, Mahfouf, Morcrette, Rayner, Saunders, Simon, Sterl, Trenberth, Untch, Vasiljevic, Viterbo, and Woollen] are often used and can be inputed in AtmoSwing.
+Reanalysis datasets, such as the NCEP/NCAR reanalysis I [?, 6-hourly, 17 pressure levels at a resolution of 2.5, see]]Kalnay1996, the NCEP/DOE reanalysis II [Kanamitsu et~al.(2002)Kanamitsu, Ebisuzaki, Woollen, Yang, Hnilo, Fiorino, and Potter], ERA-40 [Uppala et~al.(2005)Uppala, Kallberg, Simmons, Andrae, Da Costa Bechtold, Fiorino, Gibson, Haseler, Hernandez, Kelly, Li, Onogi, Saarinen, Sokka, Allan, Andersson, Arpe, Balmaseda, Beljaars, Van De Berg, Bidlot, Bormann, Caires, Chevallier, Dethof, Dragosavac, Fisher, Fuentes, Hagemann, H_m, Hoskins, Isaksen, Janssen, Jenne, Mcnally, Mahfouf, Morcrette, Rayner, Saunders, Simon, Sterl, Trenberth, Untch, Vasiljevic, Viterbo, and Woollen] are often used and can be input in AtmoSwing.
 Other observed predictors can also be used, such as Sea Surface Temperature [?, SST,]]Reynolds2007.
 The predictors describing the target situation in operational forecasting can, for example, result from GFS [?, Global Forecast System,]]Kanamitsu1991,Kanamitsu1989, which is operated by NCEP and NOAA.

-[Bontron(2004)] determined that the length of the archive should be 30 years to forecast usual situations, and 40 years for intense events.
+[Bontron(2004)] proposed that the minimum length of the archive should be 30 years to forecast usual situations, and 40 years or more for intense events.
 He also highlighted the dependency between the optimal number of analogues and the archive size: the shorter the archive, the lower the number of analogues.
 By varying the resolution of the predictors grids, he concluded that the performance increase is not significant for the analogy of atmospheric circulation below a resolution of 5.
 However, it seems more important for the second level of analogy on moisture, which are more local variables.
 [Ben Daoud(2010)] assessed the European reanalysis ERA-40 [Uppala et~al.(2005)Uppala, Kallberg, Simmons, Andrae, Da Costa Bechtold, Fiorino, Gibson, Haseler, Hernandez, Kelly, Li, Onogi, Saarinen, Sokka, Allan, Andersson, Arpe, Balmaseda, Beljaars, Van De Berg, Bidlot, Bormann, Caires, Chevallier, Dethof, Dragosavac, Fisher, Fuentes, Hagemann, H_m, Hoskins, Isaksen, Janssen, Jenne, Mcnally, Mahfouf, Morcrette, Rayner, Saunders, Simon, Sterl, Trenberth, Untch, Vasiljevic, Viterbo, and Woollen] with a resolution of 1.125.
 He identified a slight performance improvement, but not substantial enough to really justify an archive change [Ben Daoud et~al.(2008)Ben Daoud, Sauquet, Lang, Obled, and Bontron].

 The predictand is the local meteorological variable of interest.
 It can be 6-houry data, or more often daily time series, but has to be consistent with the time step of the predictors.
 The most used predictand is the daily precipitation, usually averaged over subregions in order to smooth local effects [Obled et~al.(2002)Obled, Bontron, and Gar, Marty et~al.(2012)Marty, Zin, Obled, Bontron, and Djerboua].
 These time series are frequently normalized by the precipitation value for a return period of 10 years [Djerboua(2001)].
 This normalization allows for an easier comparison between subregions subject to different precipitation regimes, and thus to better identify the most important contributions.
-Most users also apply a root square to this last ratio in order to reduce the weight of the extreme predictand values, but we generally don't, in order to let to extremes a certain importance.
+Most users also apply a root square to this last ratio in order to reduce the weight of the extreme predictand values, but we generally don't, in order to give extremes a certain weighting.

 1.3 Present structure